parondeau/polymer_carpooling_demo/README.md

 ### Development workflow

 #### Serve / watch
+To run app locally:
 ```sh
 gulp serve
 ```

 #### Build & Vulcanize
+To prepare app for deployment:
 ```sh
 gulp
 ```

-Build and optimize the current project, ready for deployment.
+This will build and optimize the current project.
 This includes linting as well as vulcanization, image, script, stylesheet and HTML optimization and minification.